edmundmiller/CV/resume.typ

     _University of Texas at Dallas_\
     #term[Aug 2020 --- Dec 2024][Richardson, Tx]

-    - Designed and Taught _Applied Genomics_ course during Summer semesters, which has become a required course for the Genomics Certificate
+    - Designed and taught the _Applied Genomics_ course during summer semesters, which is now a required course for the Genomics Certificate.
     // - Fall 2021 - TA for Genes to Genomes
     // - Spring and Fall 2022 - TA for Intro to Biology
     // - Spring 2023 - TA for Introductory Biology Lab